-The 13th Cardboard Boat Regatta was held on Friday, May 13, 2022 at Bettendorf Middle Park Lagoon.
+The 15th Cardboard Boat Regatta will be held on Friday, May 10, 2024 at Bettendorf Middle Park Lagoon.
+The public is welcome to attend the event.

 Information About the Cardboard Boat Regatta